Misdiagnosis, the most common malpractice

 How much more needless suffering must patients go through before this issue is taken seriously and is eradicated once and for all?

 Have you or someone you know been affected by a misdiagnosis?
-Telephone 0800 234 3234 or 0151 321 1000 to discuss if you may be entitled to compensation for professional negligence.
+Call us on 0800 234 3234 to discuss if you may be entitled to compensation for professional negligence.